The Creative Entrepreneur’s Three Jobs: Maker, Manager and Marketeer

-Setting up and running a successful creative enterprise is challenging, largely because we must balance the needs of three kinds of work.
-The successful creative entrepreneur’s three jobs are: producing, processing and positioning.
+Setting up and running a successful creative enterprise like an author business, is challenging, for lots of reasons.
+One reason is that we must balance the needs of three kinds of work: producing, processing and positioning–often without knowing that’s what we need to do.

-Or to put it another way: making, managing and maximizing.
+Or to put the work another way: making, managing and marketeering.

 [Go here to join a Facebook group organized around these three principles where, each Monday, we set creative intentions wearing each hat.
 And each Friday we return to note our accomplishments that week.]